righthalfplane/SdrGlut/README.md

 make -f makefileUbunta

-## The SDRPlay edition
+## The SDRPlay Edition

-This is what I did to get SdrGlut running on the SDRPlay verison Raspbian.
+This is what I did to get SdrGlut running on the SDRPlay verison of Raspbian.

 The SDRPlay verison Raspbian has the SDRPlay libraries already installed.